-CHAPTER 7: Healthy Lifestyle Choices
+Chapter 7: Healthy Lifestyle Choices

-- 1. What is the essential first step to a healthier lifestyle?
-The answer is (b) making the decision to be drug free. - 2.
-What are the health consequences of not coping well with stress?
+1. What is the essential first step to a healthier lifestyle?
+The answer is (b) making the decision to be drug free.

+- 2. What are the health consequences of not coping well with stress?
 The answer is (d) all of the above.
 It can increase your susceptibility to infection and heart disease and can interfere with making healthy choices. - 3.
 Even if the stressful situation is uncontrollable, what do you know?
 The answer is (d) all of the above.
 You know that you have control over how you respond to the stress, you can use relaxation to reduce the negative effect of stress, and you can redefine it as something you can control. - 4.
 What should you do to prevent food-borne illnesses?
 The answer is (c) wash everything-hands, utensils, cutting boards.
 The other responses increase your risk for illness. - 5.
-Which of the statements is included in the FDA guidelines?
-The answer is (d) all of the statements are included in the FDA's guidelines.
-Your diet should be low in saturated fat and cholesterol, and you should eat a variety of fruit and vegetables and grains daily.
+How should you complete the sentence?
+The answer is (a) increase the number of calories and protein in meals.
+The other responses are false.

-CHAPTER 8: Introduction to the 12-Step Program
+Chapter 8: Introduction to the 12-Step Program

-- 1. What do you ask for in the serenity prayer?
+- 1. What do you ask for in the serenity prayer.
 The answer is (d) all of the above-serenity to accept what can't be changed, courage to change what can be changed, and wisdom to know the difference between what can and cannot be changed. - 2.
-What does it mean to be powerless over your addiction?
+What does it mean to be powerless over your addiction.
 The answer is (b); if you use drugs you are powerless to change the effect of the drug; the drug is in control. - 3.
 Do you need to be religious to benefit from working the 12 steps?
 The answer is (b) false.
 You do not need to be religious.
 Interpret the steps in the way that is meaningful to you. - 4.
 What is a person's higher power?
 The answer is (d) any of the above.
 It may be God, nature, love, life force, an inner source of strength.
 No one can interpret this for you. - 5.
 What does making amends include?
 The answer is (d) all of the above; forgiveness, honesty, acknowledging harm to yourself and others, and then letting that part of your life go, remembering that you may not necessarily be able to repair the damage done.

-CHAPTER 9: Overcoming Stigma
+Chapter 9: Overcoming Stigma

 - 1. Is it a self-fulfilling prophecy if you behave as predicted?
 The answer is (a) true.
-Self-fulfilling prophecy is when you do behave as predicted by a label. - 2.
+Self-fulfilling prophecy is when you behave as predicted by a label. - 2.
 What can being stigmatized influence?
 The answer is (d) all of the above.
-It can influence how you think, feel, and behave, and result in self-fulfilling prophecy. - 3.
-What can fulfilling your potential result in?
+It can influence how you think, feel, and behave, and result in self-fulfilling prophecy.

+- 3. What can fulfilling your potential result in?
 The answer is (d) none of the above; a, b, and c (low self-esteem, depression, anxiety, stress, stress-related illness, and substance abuse), can all result when you do not fulfill your potential. - 4.
 Is the use of self-affirmations a positive, health-promoting form of brainwashing?
 The answer is (a) true.
 Self-affirmations are a positive form of brainwashing because you use them to change your core beliefs. - 5.
 How do you begin getting in touch with your "core" self?
 The answer is (a) you identify "ideal" characteristics and create a mental image of your "ideal" self.

-CHAPTER 10: Motivation for Change-Overcoming Helplessness
+Chapter 10: Motivation for Change: Overcoming Helplessness